matthewfeickert/nvidia-gpu-ml-library-test/README.md

 #### TensorFlow

-**WARNING:** This section will be out of date fast, so you'll have to adopt it for your particular circumastnaces.
+**WARNING:** This section will be out of date fast, so you'll have to adopt it for your particular circumstances.

 TensorFlow requires the [NVIDIA cuDNN](https://developer.nvidia.com/CUDNN) closed source libraries, which are a pain to get and have quite bad documentation.
 To download the libraries you will need to make an account with NVIDIA and register as a developer, which is also a bad experience.
-Once you've done that go to the [cuDNN download page](https://developer.nvidia.com/rdp/cudnn-download), agreee to the Software License Agreement, and the select the version of cuDNN that matches the version of CUDA your **operating system** has (**the version from `nvidia-smi`** which is not necesarilly the same as the version from `nvcc --version`)
+Once you've done that go to the [cuDNN download page](https://developer.nvidia.com/rdp/cudnn-download), agree to the Software License Agreement, and the select the version of cuDNN that matches the version of CUDA your **operating system** has (**the version from `nvidia-smi`** which is not necessarily the same as the version from `nvcc --version`)

 **Example:**